Vekkesind · Tarot>Major Arcana Meanings

 The Sun Reversed

 A reversed Sun is rarely a bad sign.
 It is more often a gentle nudge to check your perspective.
-You may be dismissing real reasons for optimism, or alternatively, you may be breezing past a small problem that deserves attention before it grows.
+You may be dismissing real reasons for optimism, or you may be breezing past a small problem that deserves attention before it grows.
 The card reversed can also appear when creative energy feels blocked or when you are moving through a phase of nostalgia for simpler times.
 Reconnecting with what genuinely excites you, rather than what you think should excite you, tends to restore the upright Sun’s warmth fairly quickly.
 Patience with yourself is the main lesson here.

 The Sun in Love and Relationships